 Your chances of getting the best deals in town are much higher if you book months ahead of schedule.
-When seats, rooms or tickets begin selling out, the price of the remaining tickets always go up.
+When seats, rooms, or tickets begin selling out, the remaining tickets’ price always goes up.

 Set a travel budget (and stick to it)

 Before planning your trip to determine how much money you want to spend on it.
-Look at your savings, your debt and your monthly income to determine how much of a trip you can afford.
+Look at your savings and your monthly income to determine how much of a trip you can afford.